anthonyalberto/gameoflife/README.md

 - `-time`: how many ms to pause between generations.
 Default: `50`
 - `-pattern`: pattern name.
 Look into the `patterns` folder for all supported values.
 Default: `glidergun`
 - `-width`: the width of the board.
 Adapt to your terminal.
 Default: `150`, suggested > `80` to support all patterns.
 - `-height`: the height of the board.
 Adapt to your terminal.
-Default: `50`, suggested > `35` to support all patterns.Â
+Default: `50`, suggested > `35` to support all patterns.

 ### Example